DeeMcCart/CI_PP1_ArklowTrails/README.md

 ### UX Design Strategy Target Audience
 * The target audience includes visitors to, and residents of, Arklow who seek running/walking route information
 * The target audience includes recreational walkers, joggers and hikers, alone or in groups.
-* Runners are a particular target audience, and would like to know route difficulty level?
+* Joggers/runners are a particular target audience, and would like to know route difficulty level
 * Family groups are a particular target audience, perhaps including mobility challenges - suitability for pushchairs/wheelchairs
 * Dog walkers?